ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 );;
 ```

-### Adding entries to a Map
+### Adding Entries to a Map

-To add an entry to a map we can use the `add` function that takes in the key, the value, and the map.
+To add an entry to a map, we can use the `add` function that takes in the key, the value, and the map.
 This function returns a new map with the new entry added:

 ```ocaml=
 let new_lucky_numbers = StringMap.(